-While not everyone agreed, overall it seems that members of your team may be reluctant to ask for feedback.
+In the current environment, however, members of your team may be reluctant to ask for feedback.
 Team members may think that doing so will make them seem incapable of handling their own work, or maybe they're simply overconfident in their own ideas.
 Perhaps there is underlying tension that keeps people from sharing.
-Remember that accepting more input may lead to better ideas or solutions, which, in turn, will drive team success.
+Remember that seeking more input may lead to better ideas and solutions, which, in turn, will drive team success.